alyssaong1/Personal-python-notes/README.md

 [Use your own data](https://docs.microsoft.com/en-us/cognitive-toolkit/Object-Detection-using-Fast-R-CNN#train-on-your-own-data)

+Remember to run `activate py35` before running any scripts.

 ## Setting up CNTK on Linux

 Set up the Linux Data Science Virtual Machine from the Cortana Intelligence Gallery. **Update** JK found out that this is buggy so better to go to Azure portal > New > then search for dsvm linux and spin it up from the portal.
 Don't forget to agree to the programmatic agreement.